 THE BEAUTY OF KERALA

-The backwaters consist of an elaborate network of canals, inlets, and lakes which is more than 900 kilometers in total.
-Along the way, you will encounter small towns and a stunning nature with lots of wildlife.
+The backwaters consist of an elaborate network of canals, inlets, and lakes which is more than 900 kilometres in total.
+Along the way, you will encounter small towns and stunning nature with lots of wildlife.

 The backwaters have a unique ecosystem, where the waters of the Arabian Sea meet the freshwater of the rivers.
 Because of its unique nature, it is also home to different species of aquatic animals including turtles, otters, frogs, crabs, along with water birds such as darters, terns, cormorants, and kingfishers.

-Thick bushes, palm trees, several leafy plants, and pandanus shrubs flourish on the banks of the river, giving you a lush leavy view from the water.
+Thick bushes, palm trees, several leafy plants, and pandanus shrubs flourish on the banks of the river, giving you a lush leafy view from the water.

 The best way to explore the backwaters is by houseboat.
 These can be found PLENTIFUL all throughout Kerala.
 Often you hire a private boat for 1-2 days.
 You get your own boat with a bedroom, bathroom, kitchen and living room.